For 8 Years, A 'Wall Street Journal' Story Haunted His Career. Now He Wants It Fixed

 Still, a drumbeat built.
 In October 2010, an influential financial analyst tweeted that the not-for-profit institute that Shireman had founded had distributed the final version of the regulation to short-sellers before it was released publicly, suggesting the institute had leaked inside information that could move markets and help them reap huge profits.

 After the Obama administration announced its policy to curb for-profit schools from piling too much debt on students, the press coverage leaned heavily on the idea of a connection between Shireman and short-sellers, sharply questioning the policy's motivation.
-The coverage came from conservative outlets like Breitbart, liberal outlets like Huffington Post and mainstream ones like Fortune.
+The criticism was posted on conservative sites like Breitbart, liberal outlets like Huffington Post and mainstream ones like Fortune.

 The Wall Street Journal story appeared to fan outrage